TikhonJelvis/website/drafts/Letting-Experts-Be-Experts/index.md

 If you enforce a process based on one of these flawed models, you can only have one of two outcomes:

   1. You force experts into a beginner decision-making regime.
-Acting like beginners rather than experts takes more time and energy, while also resulting in worse decisions as experts second-guess their own experience or have their decisions countermanded by non-expert observers.
+Acting like beginners rather than experts takes more time and energy and results in worse decisions.
+Experts second-guess their own experience or have their decisions countermanded by non-expert observers.
-  2. You push experts to make decisions in natural ways, then try to force those decisions into expected, legible frameworks.
-This wastes effort and drains morale, while giving observers a fundamentally incorrect picture of how decisions were made.
+  2. You push experts to hide how they *actually* make decisions.
+They might still make decisions in natural, effective ways, but then they have to force those decisions into an incompatible framework.
+This wastes effort, drains morale and gives observers a fundamentally misleading picture of how decisions were made.

 In both cases, you're contributing to a culture that is actively antithetical to the effective exercise of expertise.

 </div>
 <div class="content">

-## Letting Experts be Experts
+## Letting Experts *be Experts*

 So what can we do to actually help rather than hinder experts?